BigBush3/BigBush3/README.md

-- 👋 Hi, I’m @BigBush3. just funny nickname
+- 👋 Hi, I’m Andrey Platonov
-- 👀 I’m interested in full-stack web development
+- 👀 I’m interested in web and mobile development
-- 🌱 I’m currently learning react and react native
 - 💞️ I’m looking to collaborate on everything that will inspire me:_)

 <!---